MCSitar/colab_zirc_dims/README.md

 - Example ALC and UCSB datasets have been added to the repo.
 - Model training dataset and training notebook (should be uploaded to Colab by user(s)) added to repo.
 - Package available through PyPI (though probably of limited utility outside of Colab).

+- Automated processing notebooks updated on 05/19/2022 with V1.0.81 hotfix for incompatibility between latest Detectron2 binary release and new standard Colab PyTorch installation (v1.11).

 ## Additional Notes
 - Training and large-n zircon measurement datasets for this project were provided by Dr. Ryan Leary (New Mexico Tech).
 Also, motivation; see his [recent work](https://doi.org/10.1029/2019JB019226) on the utility of augmenting LA-ICP-MS data with grain size data.